 The programme places a strong emphasis on the training, guidance, and hands-on experience that form the foundation of a successful and beneficial internship.
 Interns will gain valuable skills and background knowledge through their designated work assignments in the different working areas of UNU.
 The knowledge and practical experience gained will also be beneficial to those candidates seeking a career in the United Nations.
 Interns can further expect to gain valuable work experience while contributing in meaningful ways to the mission of the University.

 The purpose of the United Nations University Internship Programme is:

-Interns normally work full time during the regular working hours of the University: 9:00–17:00, Monday to Friday.
+Interns normally work full-time during the regular working hours of the University: 9:00–18:00, Monday to Friday.
 Weekends and official UNU holidays are days off.
 Interns are provided office space and facilities as appropriate for their work.
-Interns at UNU-FLORES also enjoy free access to the in-house and electronic library and have the unique opportunity to learn about, contribute to and provide assistance in the organization of conferences, lectures and academic forums and symposiums that take place throughout the year.
+Interns at UNU-FLORES also enjoy free access to the in-house and electronic library and have the unique opportunity to learn about, contribute to, and provide assistance in the organisation of conferences, lectures, and academic forums and symposiums that take place throughout the year.

 Interns at UNU have the opportunity to engage in a number of ongoing initiatives that provide a unique window into the working processes of the University.
-At UNU-FLORES, interns will be tasked to facilitate the academic research and teaching, event organization, communications, translation, advocacy, institutional development and administration.
+At UNU-FLORES, interns will be tasked to facilitate academic research and teaching, event organisation, communications, translation, advocacy, institutional development, and administration.

 The qualifications which will be considered in the application process include, but are not limited to, the following.
 The ideal candidate: